 The pharmacy has enough team members to manage the workload.
-But new team members are not enrolled on essential training courses.
-So, the pharmacy cannot provide assurance that they are acquiring the skills and knowledge they need for their role.
+But there are delays with enrolling unqualified team members on to an essential training course.
+And they do not receive the appropriate monitoring and support regarding their development and progress.
+So, the pharmacy cannot always demonstrate that its team members are acquiring the skills and knowledge they need for their role.